pchain-org/pchain-guide/pchaindoc/source/pchainclient/howtobecomevalidator.rst

 How to quit validator
 >>>>>>>>>>>>>>>>>>>>>

 If you no longer want to be a validator, you can quit by yourself.
-You need also take part in 2 process of voting and revealing vote as the same above, just set the amount to 0.
+You need also take part in 2 process of :ref:`Vote` voting and :ref:`Reveal Vote` revealing vote as the same above, just set the amount to 0.
 If you are also a candidate node with delegations, you need cancel candidate submission first.